African American-Owned Restaurants in Baltimore

 Blk Swan

-Beyond an innovative “New American” menu from award-winning chef Saon Brice, this Harbor East hotspot boasts an elevated urban ambience defined by its luxe cocktail menu, dress code and resident DJs that know how to bring the party.
+Beyond an innovative “New American” menu from award-winning chef Saon Brice, this Harbor East hotspot boasts an elevated urban ambiance defined by its luxe cocktail menu, dress code and resident DJs that know how to bring the party.
 On Friday and Saturday nights after dinner, the music is turned up even higher as the restaurant morphs into a high-energy hangout spot.

 Magdalena